thecamboprince/cs341-personalassignment/README.md

+# This is my Version-1 person assignment for cs341 with everything similar to the week1-week4; and Without Mongoose.

 # Important commands to get things going.

 ### Make sure to Change Directory to where the 'server.js or app.js' is BEFORE you can init or use 'npm start'